Jos Letschert

 wonder?

 My work deals with questions like our incessant pursuit of obtaining appreciation and attention, and about the pursuit of the utopia of continued life after death, in whatever form ("What is left when there is nothing left?").
-The interpretations of Greek mythological figures in my work are about the human condition: the constant involvement in a search for meaning of life, and the ill-fated enterprise to get beyond the limits of our actual existence.
+The interpretations of Greek mythological figures in my work are about the human condition, or better, the human mistake: the constant involvement in a search for meaning of life, and the ill-fated enterprise to get beyond the limits of our actual existence.
 Our contemporary life and our value systems are still partly mythologically shaped or influenced.
 My sculptures of faces are figurative translations of concepts that dominate our humanity.
 They express or stand for highlights and decadence, for glory and decay.
 Myths underpin aspects of morality, adjust it and explain the underlying considerations.
 Myths make morality understandable, applicable and manageable in an increasingly civilized community, and they are beacons in the event of imminent decline.
 Myths are the expression of our narrative collective consciousness about the better and the worse, about joy and sorrow.

 To me, my mythological sculptures often have an uncomfortable relationship with the reality in which we find ourselves at the moment.
 It seems as if my sculptures look at me incomprehensibly, in a sense of: "You should have known better now.", or: "Think for yourself.
 We are only made up alibis for your own insecurity."
 The heroes of the myths have proven how useless and evil fighting is, finally all are losers, and impetuous loves eventually succumbed to suspicion and infidelity.
 Now, stored in the muted light of my studio, my sculptures look at me, with pitying expression because of the slowness of my understanding.